-MFA Fatigue: Everything You Need to Know About the New Hacking Strategy
+MFA Fatigue: Everything You Need to Know About the New Attack Method

 With cybercrime on the rise, more and more organizations are implementing best practices such as multi-factor authentication (MFA) to protect their users from credential theft, phishing attempts and brute-force password guessing.
 To get around this added layer of protection, hacking groups have developed a new tactic: MFA fatigue relies on spamming victims with endless authentication prompts until they grant the attacker access by accident or out of sheer frustration.
 Read on to learn more about this approach, the anatomy of an MFA fatigue attack and what organizations can do to protect against MFA fatigue.